Political Sociology, Economic Sociology, Urban Sociology, Sociology of Finance, Qualitative Methods, Theory

 My first book, entitled Partisans and Partners: The Politics of the post-Keynesian Society examined municipal and partisan politics in two Rust Belt cities during the 2008 and 2012 election cycles.
-It shows how changes in American federalism—especially the corporate merger waves that followed 1970s-era financial deregulation and changes in the prevailing logics of inter-governmental finance—eroded the traditional base of both political parties, thus creating an opening for ideologically motivated and reactionary activists to take over grassroots politics, especially within the GOP.
+It shows how changes in American federalism—especially the corporate merger waves that followed 1970s-era financial deregulation and changes in the prevailing logics of inter-governmental finance—eroded the traditional base of both political parties, thus creating an opening for activists to take over grassroots politics, especially within the GOP.

 I’m currently working on a project focused on municipal finance and policing for profit in the Chicago region and a second book project, tentatively entitled Architects of the Divided States.
 The book is a mixed methods study of bureaucrats, advocates, lobbyists and elected officials in several states, which speaks to growing divergence in state-level policy in the United States.
 I argue that this divergence is structured by policy-makers’ state-specific career trajectories, which breed a commonality of outlook and propensity for creative implementation of federal laws and other means of shifting policy that fly under the public radar.